 6. Stopping the Engine

 Stop the engine using the following steps:

 - 1. Disconnect all loads to the generator.

 - 2. Turn engine switch to OFF position.

-- 3. Turn gasoline line shut-off valve to OFF position.
+- 3. Turn gasoline fuel line valve to the OFF position or turn the propane tank valve off.